gruntwork-io/docs/_docs-sources/pipelines/upgrading/upgrading-from-infrastructure-pipelines.md

 Ensure that the commit message in the pull request includes the text `[skip ci]`.
 This will prevent Pipelines from running, and you don't really need it to run at this stage.

 :::tip
-If at any time you would like to revert these changes, you can do so by opening the pull request and clicking the `Revert` button.
+If at any time you would like to revert these changes, you can do so by loading the merged pull request in your browser and clicking the `Revert` button.
 This will generate a corresponding revert pull request.
-Just make sure you include that same `[skip ci]` text in the commit message to avoid any unintended infrastructure changes.
+Just make sure you include that same `[skip ci]` text in the commit message when merging it to avoid any unintended infrastructure changes.
 :::

 ## Conclusion :tada: